base-org/web/apps/base-docs/docs/tokens/wallet.md

 # How to ensure ERC-20 tokens are immediately swappable in Coinbase Wallet

-This page is intended for developers that will or have recently deployed ERC-20 token contracts on Base Mainnet and would like their token details to display as quickly as possible on Coinbase Wallet.
+This page is intended for developers who will or have recently deployed ERC-20 token contracts on Base Mainnet and would like their token details to display as quickly as possible on Coinbase Wallet.

 Coinbase Wallet makes any ERC-20 token instantly available for swapping seconds from when the contract is deployed.